Program director

 Program overview

-The health information management curriculum is offered in two pathways as follow:
+The HII curriculum is offered in two pathways as follows:

 1. Bachelor's degree completion program.